aws/aws-sam-cli/README.md

 $ sam local start-api -d 5858
 ```

-Note: If using `sam local start-api`, the local API Gateway will expose all of your lambda functions but, since you can specify a single debug port, you can only debug one function at a time.
-You will need to hit your api before Sam Local binds to the port allowing the debugger to connect.
+Note: If using `sam local start-api`, the local API Gateway will expose all of your Lambda functions but, since you can specify a single debug port, you can only debug one function at a time.
+You will need to hit your API before SAM Local binds to the port allowing the debugger to connect.

 Here is an example showing how to debug a NodeJS function with Microsoft Visual Studio Code: